kohutovic/febus-rules/05-rapier.md

 ## Wrestling

-1. All wrestling actions are forbidden in all categories with a weapon using a primary weapon in one hand and a secondary weapon or shield in another one. using primary weapon in one hand and secondary in another one.
+1. Wrestling actions (arm locks, throws, chokes) are forbidden in all categories with a weapon using a primary weapon in one hand and a secondary weapon or shield in another one. using primary weapon in one hand and secondary in another one.
+Wrestling actions in these categories belong to first category of offences.

+3. Jostling and body contact is not considered as wrestling and therefore allowed.

 ## Rules of hit validity